Editor's Note: This blog post was reviewed and updated on January 30, 2023.

-Requirements Traceability Matrix is a regulatory requirement for the life science industry.
-The Requirements Traceability Matrix (RTM) is a document that links requirements throughout the validation process.
-The purpose of the Requirements Traceability Matrix is to ensure that all requirements defined for a system are tested in the test protocols.
-The requirements traceability matrix is usually developed in concurrence with the initial list of requirements and as the Design Specifications and Test Protocols are developed, the traceability matrix is updated to include the updated documents.
+The requirements traceability matrix (RTM) is a document that links requirements throughout the validation process.
+Its purpose is to ensure that all requirements defined for a system are tested in the test protocols.
+The RTM is usually developed in concurrence with the initial list of requirements.
+As the design specifications and test protocols are developed, the traceability matrix is updated to include the updated documents.
 Ideally, requirements should be traced to the specific test step in the testing protocol in which they are tested.
-The Requirements Traceability Matrix is required to be maintained during the lifecycle including when changes are performed to the system.
+The trace matrix is the mortar that holds the validation bricks together; it should be used throughout the validation lifecycle.

-The inefficiencies and high cost associated with paper-based Requirements Traceability Matrix are related to the following
+The inefficiencies and high cost associated with paper-based requirements traceability matrices are related to the following:

 Inadequate cycle times

-Managing the Requirements Traceability Matrix manually using paper-based documents create a significant amount of compliance risk such as the following
+Managing the RTM manually using paper-based documents significantly increases your compliance risk due to the following:

-Lack of visibility to the relationship between requirements and testing during the entire lifecycle
+Lack of visibility of the relationship between requirements and testing during the entire lifecycle

 Lost and misplaced records

-ValGenesis validation lifecycle management system provide the industry top solution that eliminates all the inefficiencies related to manual paper-based Requirements Traceability Matrix.
+ValGenesis validation lifecycle management system (VLMS) eliminates the inefficiencies related to manual paper-based requirements traceability matrices.
 In ValGenesis, traceability matrices can be created dynamically and updated in real time to reflect the changes made to requirements and test cases.
-The ValGenesis system also allows users to view the traceability between documents for completeness before routing them for review and approval, therefore significantly reducing the overall time for authoring.
+The system also allows users to view the traceability between documents for completeness before routing them for review and approval, significantly reducing authoring time.

 A dynamic traceability matrix generation function expedites the generation process